richieredmond87/buddyDiveCentre/README.md

 * I started here:
 https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/?activate_block_id=block-v1%3ACodeInstitute%2BFSF_102%2BQ1_2020%2Btype%40sequential%2Bblock%40d3188bf68530497aa5fba55d07a9d7d7*

- And followed the rest of the course videos but changing them to make the website my own and sell what i visioned it to lok like
+ And followed the rest of the course videos but changing them to make the website my own and sell what i envisioned it to look like